Southern Texas

 (1846 - 1906, 1913 - 1946), Brownsville

 An American earthen star-shaped fort originally named Fort Texas and then Fort Taylor.
 The construction of this fort in March 1846 by General Zachary Taylor helped precipitate the onset of the Mexican-American War.
 Renamed later in 1846 for Major Jacob Brown who died defending it during a Mexican attack (May 1846).
 Brownsville Barracks was built in 1848 one-quarter mile from the original fort.
-Briefly abandoned in 1859 for Fort Duncan.
+Briefly abandoned in 1859 for Fort Duncan (1).
 Occupied by the Confederates in February 1861, regained by the Union in November 1863, recaptured by the CSA again in July 1864 and held until May 1865.
 Reoccupied by Union forces after the war ended to keep watch on French actions in Mexico.
 A new post with brick barracks was built in 1867 adjacent to the original site, but were destroyed by a hurricane that same year.
 It was rebuilt again in 1869.
-The fort was abandoned in 1906 after conflicts with the local citizens.
+The fort was abandoned in 1906 after several incidents with the local citizens.
 Regarrisoned in 1913 during border troubles with Mexico.
-Many of the original 1870's era buildings are still in use today by the University of Texas - Brownsville - Texas Southmost College (since 1948).
-Remnants of two original earthen bastions (probably CSA) are still extant on the Riverview Golf Course.
-Public access may be restricted at times by the U.S. Border Patrol.
-See also Handbook of Texas Online.
+Many of the original 1870's era buildings are still in use today by Texas Southmost College (since 1948, formerly Brownsville Junior College).
+The so-called "Quartermaster's Fence", built in 1850, was torn down in 1950 during widening of International Blvd..
+Remnants of two original earthen bastions (probably reworked by Confederates in 1862) are still extant on the Fort Brown Memorial Golf Course, off of Riverside Blvd..
+Public access to the golf course may be restricted at times by the U.S. Border Patrol.
+See also Handbook of Texas Online

 Located about one and one-half miles upstream on the Rio Grande was Union Fort Montgomery (1864), a three-gun series of interconnected redoubts.